Frequently Asked Questions...FAQ...FAQ...FAQ...FAQ...FAQ...FAQ...FAQ...FAQ.........

 Q. Why no girls?

 A. Well, it's just easier having all boys or all girls.
 It's fun for "boys to be boys" every so often and not have to worry about impressing the girls.
-I would be happy to take an all-girls' group and might eventually start adding a trip or two for girls.
-Parents who want to speed up that day can email me about setting up a particular trip and if you can round up ten girls...we've got us an adventure!
+A former colleague runs an excellent program for girls that I recommend: Compass Rose - Travel & Adventure for Girls.
+Check them out.

 Q. Are these camping trips?